 I found this on Facebook, no credit given.
 What a neat insight into how stitches are formed!
-Continue reading How a sewing machine creates stitches

 When I first moved in, we discussed (argued?) for months about what kind of pillows we wanted on the couch.
 I wanted pillows, I think Fred might have been ambivalent. … Continue reading In which Hannah decides to sew pillow cases

 I loved both of these patterns so much that I had to make more!